Serraria, 80 & 52 min, est. release 2028

 Directors: Ricardo Imakawa, Matias Borgström

-Producers (Brazil): Matias Borgström & Ricardo Imakawa (Salga Filmes), Paula Pripas (Filmes de Abril)
+Producers (Brazil): Matias Borgström, Ricardo Imakawa (Salga Filmes), Paula Pripas (Filmes de Abril)

 Co-Producer (Japan): Emi Ueyama (Article Films)